Ten Ways to Manage Pain Naturally

 - Emotional Support: Chronic pain takes an emotional toll.
 Many of my patients cry as they tell me about their chronic pain, saying “I’m just so sick of hurting all the time!”
 Pain can interfere with relationships, ability to work, self-esteem and is a major cause of depression.
 You are not alone!
 Help is out there in the form of caring psychotherapists, support groups, clergy and antidepressant medication.

 - Acupuncture: You may already know that acupuncture is an excellent treatment for chronic pain.
 Needles are placed at the affected area or in another part of the body that corresponds to that area, and you may even experience pain relief after the first visit!
 Like exercise, acupuncture triggers a release of endorphins, known to reduce pain levels and create a sense of well-being.
 Worried that acupuncture might hurt too much?
 If your pain is bad enough for you to seek treatment, then the subtle sensations of the acupuncture needles will feel like nothing in comparison.
+Check more about dosages and usage methods on this topic-CBD article.

 - Chinese Herbal Medicine: The Chinese have a long history of treating painful conditions with herbs.
 Chinese herbs can be used internally to reduce pain and inflammation and relax tight muscles, or externally on a joint or limb for the same purpose.
 If you cannot tolerate or dislike using pain medication, Chinese herbal medicine is a great alternative with less toxicity and fewer side effects.
 For pain that is not related to trauma (migraines, pelvic or abdominal pain, arthritis, etc.), Chinese herbal medicine also addresses the “root cause” of the pain, gradually reducing the need for any type of therapy.